decentralized-identity/sidetree/docs/implementation.md

 ### Light Node

 A light node is a node that retains the ability to independently resolve DIDs without relying on a trusted party or trusted assertions by other nodes, while minimizing the amount of bandwidth and data required to do so.
-Light nodes run a copy of the target system's node (e.g. a blockchain) and fetch all minimal _anchor file_ data required to create an independent mapping that enables just-in-time resolution of DIDs.
+Light nodes run a copy of the target system's blockchain node and fetch only minimal Sidetree data required to create an independent lookup table that enables just-in-time resolution of DIDs.

-> NOTE: Light node support is in development, with release of a supporting node implementation in May 2019.
+> NOTE: Light node support is in development.

 ## Observer